AntonioCarta/hpc2019_experiments/README.md

 - Check the number of pytorch threads with `torch.get_num_threads()` and `torch.set_num_threads()`.

 # Final Notes
 I hope you will find this helpful to start running your own experiments on the cluster.
-While this document describes my personal experience, using the steps described here and the official documentation it should be easy enough to adapt the submission scripts to your own use case.
+This document should give you a headstart.
+Using the steps described here and the official documentation it should be easy enough to adapt the submission scripts to your own use case.

 # Useful Links
 These are some resources that you may find useful: